rocky-linux/documentation/docs/books/admin_guide/08-process.md

 Hazard:

-* Occupying system resources and causing a decrease in machine performance.
+* They are occupying system resources and causing a decrease in machine performance.
 * Unable to generate new child processes.

-How to check if there are any zombie processes in the current system?
+How can we check for any zombie processes in the current system?

 ```
 $ ps -lef | awk '{print $2}' | grep Z